dharanidadi/Week_0/README.md

 #### **Basics of ROS**

 First of all, let us start with the basics of ROS.
-Go through the beginner level [Tutorials](http://wiki.ros.org/ROS/Tutorials).
-It will cover all the basics materials like how to create a package, what is a node and how to make it, what is a publisher and a subscriber?
-It will give you a detailed introduction to each and every thing.
-There are **20** parts to this tutorial, go through them all.
-Don't go to the intermediate level right now if you get done with the beginner level.
-We will give you an assignment based on these topics. **Write code on your own.
-Don't copy paste it directly.**  You will grasp the topics covered better when you try the implementation on your own.
-Assignment will be releasd soon.
-It's preferable if you use __Python__ instead of __C++__ as python syntax is easier and more readable and you will need it in future for sure, so, better learn it right now.
-These assignments will require knowledge of only basic python syntax.

-First of all, let us start with the basics of ROS.
 We are briefing the main concepts below.
-So, go through the topics in the order that they are mentioned.
+So, go through the topics in the order that they are mentioned. **Write code on your own.
+Don't copy paste it directly.**  You will grasp the topics covered better when you try the implementation on your own.It's preferable if you use __Python__ instead of __C++__ as python syntax is easier and more readable and you will need it in future for sure, so, better learn it right now.
+The assignments will require knowledge of only basic python syntax.

 Go through these two tutorials first <br />
 [Configuring your ROS environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) <br />